o3de/o3de.org/content/docs/user-guide/features/components/reference/audio-listener.md

 **To set up the Audio Listener component**

-1. In Lumberyard Editor, right\-click the viewport in your level, and click **Create new component entity**\.
+1. In O3DE Editor, right\-click the viewport in your level, and click **Create new component entity**\.

 1. Click **Tools**, **Entity Inspector**\.
 Be sure that your new component entity is selected in the viewport\.